 12. Boho Chic Pillow Lounge

 Use floor cushions and tapestries to create a boho-inspired lounge.
 Add a few dreamcatchers for that extra touch of whimsy.
+This setup is perfect for one of our favorite sleepover theme ideas.

 13. DIY Canopy Dreams

 Hang bed sheets from the ceiling to create a dreamy canopy.
 You can even add a projector for movie nights under the stars.
+For more inspiration, check out these creative bunk bed forts.

 14. Teepee Style Fort

 Create a teepee using wooden dowels and fabric.
 This style is both playful and adorable, perfect for younger kids.
+It makes for one of our favorite DIY photoshoot ideas at home.

 15. Plush Paradise